Our biggest honor is our large number of repeat goat buyers. Thank you for trusting us again and again to provide your new 4-legged family members!

 Though the larger boned Myotonics are often raised as meat goats, most of ours are the smaller type that make great pets and show animals, especially for children.
 Our does average 21" - 24" tall and

-foundation herd tested Negative on 3/31/17 for Johne's and CAE.
+Our herd is tested every other year and tested Negative on 4/14/2021 for Johne's and CAE.

 We specialize in several specific coat colors and patterns, but often produce other colors